WWRI-LP

-WWRI-LP was an FM radio station broadcasting on 95.1 MHz, licensed to Coventry, Rhode Island.
-The WWRI-LP license is owned by the Marconi Broadcasting Foundation.
-The station has been off the air and silent since October 1, 2020 at 5:30 p.m., when its programming moved to WPVD.
-Prior to leaving the air, WWRI-LP had broadcast a classic rock format.
+WWRI-LP is an FM radio station broadcasting on 95.1 MHz, licensed to Coventry, Rhode Island.
+The WWRI-LP license is owned by Arsan Broadcasting Foundation.
+The station has been off the air and silent since October 1, 2020, at 5:30 p.m., when its programming moved to WWRI.
+Prior to leaving the air, WWRI-LP broadcast a classic rock format.
 The station began broadcasting February 9, 2016.
 WWRI-LP was managed by Chris DiPaola, owner of WBLQ (1230) and manager of WSUB-LP ("96.7 the Buzz") in Westerly, Rhode Island.
 WWRI-LP had local community members on air each day, such as John Parente, Johnny Mac & more.
 Long-time radio DJ Kickin' Al was the afternoon drive host from 2016 to 2019.
 January 2020 marked the start of the station's local community morning show, "Mac & Boots In The Morning", hosted by Johnny Mac & John Botello.